Priest who founded Knights of Columbus in New Haven to be beatified

 He would be the first U.S. parish priest to be beatified, the first major step before canonization.

+“This church was both the center of his ministry and also the foundational location of the Knights of Columbus,” said Knights of Columbus member Andrew Walther.

+RELATED: Archdiocese of Hartford announces plans to reopen churches for public worship beginning June 8

-The Vatican said Wednesday that Francis had signed off on the miracle required.
-The Knights said it concerned the medically inexplicable cure of a baby with a life-threatening condition who was healed in utero in 2015 “after prayers by his family to Father McGivney.”
+The Knights said the miracle concerned the medically inexplicable cure of a baby with a life-threatening condition who was healed in utero in 2015 “after prayers by his family to Father McGivney.”

+“This is something people have been waiting for for a long time prayerfully,” said Archbishop Leonard Blair Wednesday.

+Walther explained to News 8, “After Fr.
+McGivney is beatified, then the next step after that is canonization and for canonization to occur the church would need to approve another miracle through Fr.
+McGivney’s intercession so there would need to be another miraculous healing typically attributed to prayers to Fr.
+McGivney.”

 The organization is also an insurer, boasting more than $100 billion in financial protection for members and their families.